MM-Embed: Universal Multimodal Retrieval with Multimodal LLMs

 \section{Related Work}

-\paragraph{Instruction-Aware Dense Representation Learning.} \citet{tart} is the first work to identify the implicit search intent behind each retrieval task and propose to fine-tune a retriever to learn diverse retrieval tasks with handwritten task instructions. \citet{oneembedder} and existing state-of-the-art LLM-based text embedding models~\citep{mistrale5, SFR-embedding-2, nvemb} adopt this approach to broader tasks beyond text retrieval, such as text classification and clustering.
+\paragraph{Instruction-Aware Dense Representation Learning.} \citet{tart} is the first study to identify the implicit search intent behind each retrieval task and proposes fine-tuning a retriever to learn diverse retrieval tasks with handwritten task instructions. \citet{oneembedder} and existing state-of-the-art LLM-based text embedding models~\citep{mistrale5, SFR-embedding-2, nvemb} adopt this approach to broader tasks beyond text retrieval, such as text classification and clustering.
 Recently, \citet{uniir} propose a universal multimodal retrieval dataset, M-BEIR, and find that instruction-aware dense retrieval fine-tuning is crucial to tackle universal multimodal retrieval.

-\paragraph{Vision-Language Models for Multimodal Retrieval.} With the advance of pre-trained vision-language models~\citep{clip, blip}, research focus shifts from single-modal~\citep{msmarco,nights} to cross-modal~\citep{mscoco, fashion200k, visualnews} or more complex multimodal retrieval tasks~\citep{cirr, fashioniq, circo}.
-However, the aforementioned tasks assume homogeneous modality for queries and documents, limiting its application. \citet{uvldr} take one step further to tackle the retrieval scenario involving candidate pool with heterogeneous modalities but still limit to single retrieval task.
+\paragraph{Vision-Language Models for Multimodal Retrieval.} With the advancement of pre-trained vision-language models~\citep{clip, blip}, the research focus shifts from single-modal~\citep{msmarco,nights} to cross-modal~\citep{mscoco, fashion200k, visualnews} or more complex multimodal retrieval tasks~\citep{cirr, fashioniq, circo}.
+However, the aforementioned tasks assume a homogeneous modality for queries and documents, thus limiting their application. \citet{uvldr} take one step further to tackle the retrieval scenario involving a candidate pool with heterogeneous modalities but still limit itself to a single retrieval task.

-\citet{uniir} extend the study to a more general scenario, where retrievers are required to deal with queries, candidate pool in heterogeneous modalities and diverse retrieval tasks.
-However, the study is limited to CLIP-based retrievers and ignores important text-to-text retrieval tasks, such as fact checking~\citep{fever} and entity retrieval~\citep{dbpedia}.
-While \citet{jina-clip} aim to fine-tune a CLIP-based retriever with both strong text-to-text and multimodal retrieval capability, they only consider simple multimodal retrieval tasks:\ image-caption retrieval~\citep{flickr, mscoco}.
-Concurrent to our work, \citet{e5v} propose to fine-tune MLLMs on NLI dataset~\citep{nli} and demonstrate their transferability to multimodal retrieval.
+\citet{uniir} extend the study to a more general scenario, where retrievers are required to deal with queries, a candidate pool with heterogeneous modalities and diverse retrieval tasks.
+However, the study is limited to CLIP-based retrievers and ignores important text-to-text retrieval tasks, such as fact-checking~\citep{fever} and entity retrieval~\citep{dbpedia}.
+While \citet{jina-clip} aim to fine-tune a CLIP-based retriever with both strong text-to-text and multimodal retrieval capabilities, they only consider simple multimodal retrieval tasks:\ image-caption retrieval~\citep{flickr, mscoco}.
+Concurrent with our work, \citet{e5v} propose to fine-tune MLLMs on the NLI dataset~\citep{nli} and demonstrate their transferability to multimodal retrieval.
 In this paper, we are the first to study how to fine-tune an MLLM-based universal multimodal retriever while maintaining strong text-to-text retrieval capability.
-Also, we are the first to explore prompting MLLMs as zero-shot rerankers in diverse multimodal retrieval tasks.